hazelcast/hazelcast-python-client/README.md

 * Membership Listener: Notifies when a member joins to/leaves the cluster.

-* Lifecycle Listener: Notifies when the client is starting, started, shutting down, and shutdown.
+* Lifecycle Listener: Notifies when the client is starting, started, shutting down and shutdown.

 #### 7.5.1.1.
 Listening for Member Events